 Contextual targeting will play a major role as well.
 Contextual allows advertisers to get very specific about who they’re serving ads to without directly relying upon third-party user data, thus respecting consumer privacy.
 Investing in partnerships with publishers who provide specific content and have a deep understanding of their consumers will be incredibly valuable to automotive dealers and brands.

 Also, walled gardens have a big advantage because of all the first-party data they have access to.
-In a cookieless world, I think it’s very plausible that those walled gardens will use that advantage to oversell their value to advertisers.
+As we lose more and more signals, I think it’s very plausible that those walled gardens will use that advantage to oversell their value to advertisers.
 That’s not to say that advertisers shouldn’t take advantage of walled gardens—they’re a smart choice for enabling that targeting.
 Even more, the omnichannel nature of programmatic can help extend those investments, because advertisers can use data from those walled gardens to target other channels where targeting on its own is going to be a lot harder to do.
-At the same time, it’s important not to overinvest in walled gardens: For most marketing teams, your own first party data should be the priority.
+At the same time, it’s important not to overinvest in walled gardens: For most marketing teams, your own first-party data should be the priority.

-Leveraging a customer data platform (CDP) to organize and leverage that first-party data (more on CDPs in a bit) can also help advertisers on the attribution side, because CDPs allow advertisers to track a user across various touchpoints, and see how each tactic contributes to the eventual conversion.
+Leveraging a customer data platform (CDP) to organize and leverage that first-party data can also help advertisers on the attribution side, because CDPs allow advertisers to track a user across various touchpoints, and to see how each tactic contributes to the eventual conversion.
 Advertisers should also reprioritize brand lift studies and cookieless conversion attribution tools to assist on the attribution side.

 JZ: Let’s start with dealerships as the first example.
 Dealerships are sitting on treasure troves of first-party data, and there’s a massive opportunity to harness that data for their own marketing.
+To do so, dealerships need to make sure they have data hygiene protocols in place to make sure their first-party data is valid and deduped.
 At the same time, as data modeling becomes more accessible, there’s a real potential for dealerships to coordinate targeting and digital media tactics with brands, and vice versa.
 Many dealer groups are adopting CDPs to increase their ability to organize their first-party data into relevant segments and use it for audience modeling as well.
 I’ve seen a lot more appetite to get those sophisticated capabilities in-house, and I think that’s a smart choice for dealers of any size.

 Next, let’s explore the brand side of things.
 Overall, brands need to rethink their data strategies, both in terms of collecting and maximizing their own first-party data, and in terms of coordinating with dealers to make the most of the wealth of data they can offer.
 Getting proactive about gathering that data from dealerships and setting up systems that ensure that data is being shared in privacy-compliant ways is my biggest recommendation for advertisers working with brands.